greg-js/arch-wiki-md-repo/wiki/_content/english/Power management.md

 *   To retrieve the manufacturer and the corresponding kernel driver which is used for your sound card, run `lspci -k`.
 *   Toggling the audio card's power state can cause a popping sound or noticeable latency on some broken hardware.

+It is also possible to further reduce the audio power requirements by disabling the HDMI audio output, which can done by [blacklisting](/index.php/Blacklisting "Blacklisting") the appropriate kernel modules (e.g. `snd_hda_codec_hdmi` in case of Intel hardware).

 ### Backlight

 See [Backlight](/index.php/Backlight "Backlight").